nuxt/nuxt/docs/content/4.examples/3.composables/use-cookie.md

 # `useCookie`

-This example shows how to use the `useCookie` API to persist small amounts of data that both client-side and server-side can use.
+This example shows how to use the `useCookie` API to persist small amounts of data that both client and server can use.

 ::ReadMore{link="/api/composables/use-cookie"}
 ::